ufko-org/rebel/docs/reference.md

 Invokes func using the elements of list as its arguments.
-The function in func may be a primitive, a user-defined function, or a lambda expression.
+The function in func may be a primitive, a user-defined function, or a fn expression.
 Only functions that evaluate all of their arguments may be used; special forms that evaluate selectively (such as dotimes or case) will fail when used with apply.